refinedev/refine/documentation/docs/tutorial.md

 ## Introduction

-Refine is a **Headless** React Framework, it does not include a UI Component by default.
+refine is a **Headless** React Framework, it does not include a UI Component by default.

-There are two ways to add UI elements to Refine;
+There are two ways to add UI elements to refine;

 1. Using a **UI Library** such as [Tailwind](https://tailwindcss.com/), [Chakra UI](https://chakra-ui.com/), etc.
 2. Using a complete **UI Framework** such as [Ant Design](https://ant.design/), [Material UI](https://mui.com/), etc.